 The text of Business and Professions Code section 312.2 is set forth in its entirety in the attached appendix.
-We provide the following interpretation of terms and description of the manner in which the data was gathered for each of the reporting metrics in subdivisions (a)(1)-(a)(7) and (b)(1)-(b)(6).
+We provide the following interpretation of terms and description of the manner in which data were gathered for each of the reporting metrics in subdivisions (a)(1)-(a)(7) and (b)(1)-(b)(6).